wic-bcit/WiC/README.md

 1. `npm install` this will install the packages needed to build react
 2. `npm start` this starts up the server and automatically open the page on your browser.
 3. `http://localhost:3000`
+4. Check `/src/Routes.tsx` if browser shows a blank screen.
+Change the browser url if necessary.

 ## Closing React server